-- 12.25 For the purposes of analysis key workers were defined as people working in any one of six categories.
-These were: - Nurses and other NHS staff - Prison/Probation staff - Teacher - Junior and retained fire fighter - Police officer - Social worker, educational physiologist, therapists - 12.26 The nature of this study means that the key workers identified within the survey are those that are resident in the District.
-The data, therefore, includes key workers resident in the Borough who work outside its boundaries and excludes key workers who work in Christchurch but live outside.
-The analysis of key workers concentrates on their current housing situation, future demands for housing and affordability. - 12.27 In total it is estimated that 1,996 households are headed by a key worker (head of household taken as survey respondent).
-These households are subject to further analysis in the section below. - 12.28 The table below shows the tenure of key worker households.
-The results indicate that the majority of key worker households (89%) are currently living in owner-occupied accommodation and are more likely to be owner-occupiers than non-key workers (82%).
-Key worker households are less likely than non-key worker households to be living in the social rented sector, and also the private rented sector.
+- 12.27 For the purposes of analysis key workers were defined as people working in any one of 6 categories.
+These were:

+- Nurses and Other NHS staff

+- Prison/Probation staff

+- Teacher - Junior and retained fire fighter - Police Officer - Social worker, educational physiologist, therapists - 12.28 The nature of this study means that the key workers identified within the survey are those that are resident in the district.
+The data, therefore, includes key workers resident in the Borough who work outside its boundaries and excludes key workers who work in Weymouth & Portland but live outside.
+The analysis of key workers concentrates on their current housing situation, future demands for housing and affordability. - 12.29 In total it is estimated that 3,240 households are headed by a key worker (head of household taken as survey respondent).
+These households are subject to further analysis in the section below. - 12.30 The table below shows the location of households headed by a key worker in the Borough.
+The table shows that the proportion of key worker households varies from 10.3% in Central Weymouth & Westham to 12.1% in Portland & Wyke Regis.